-Vice President of Research and Data Management; Program Assistant
+Vice President of Research and Data Management; Program Officer

 Brienne grew up in Kentucky and double-majored in economics and peace and conflict studies at Guilford College.
 She’s worked with African refugee children in North Carolina, taught healthcare and environmental preservation in Malawi, and taught English in Indonesia and South Korea.
 She is currently traveling and teaching online while also working as Program Officer for SFF.
 She will soon be heading to Scotland to get her master’s degree in economic development from the University of Glasgow.
 Passionate about putting an end to global poverty, Brienne feels our platform of supporting long-term self-determination through education and jobs can make a difference.